ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>Sunny.
+         <h3>This Afternoon</h3>Sunny.
 High near 91, with temperatures falling to around 89 in the afternoon.
-South wind 14 to 18 mph, with gusts as high
+South wind 15 to 18 mph, with gusts as high
          as 30 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>A chance of showers and thunderstorms between midnight and 2am, then showers and thunderstorms likely between 2am and 3am,
          then a chance of showers and thunderstorms.
 Mostly cloudy.
 Low around 69, with temperatures rising to around 71 overnight.
-         South southwest wind 9 to 17 mph, with gusts as high as 30 mph.
+         South southwest wind 8 to 17 mph, with gusts as high as 30 mph.
 Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Wednesday</h3>A slight chance of showers and thunderstorms before 1pm, then showers and thunderstorms.
 Partly sunny.
 High near 83, with
          temperatures falling to around 81 in the afternoon.
-South southwest wind around 10 mph, with gusts as high as 21 mph.
+Southwest wind around 8 mph.
 Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Wednesday Night</h3>Showers and thunderstorms.
 Mostly cloudy, with a low around 63.
-Southwest wind 3 to 7 mph.
-Chance of precipitation is 80%.<br></div>
+South southeast wind 1 to 7 mph.
+Chance of precipitation is
+         80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Thursday</h3>Showers and thunderstorms.
 Partly sunny, with a high near 81.
-South southwest wind around 7 mph.
+South southwest wind 3 to 7 mph.
 Chance of precipitation is
          80%.<br></div>
    </p>
    <p>